2021 AP* Seminars Silicon Valley (Online)

 Welcome!
-This English Literature and Composition session will cover the Advanced Placement* course and recent changes in AP* including AP Classroom, the structure and grading of the examination, appropriate assignments and texts, and the relationship of these materials to the preparation of students for college-level work.
+This AP English Literature and Composition session will cover the Advanced Placement* course as well as additional resources such as AP Classroom*.
+We will explore the structure and grading of the exam, appropriate assignments and texts, and the relationship of these materials to the preparation of students for college-level work.
 This course is designed to benefit both new and experienced AP* English Literature and Composition teachers.
-We will explore instructional strategies and assessments using a variety of texts.
+We will review instructional strategies and assessments using a variety of texts.
 We will examine course syllabi, structure, and pacing.
 We will also explore the exam and instructional approaches for long works, short stories, and poetry.
-We will review teaching literary analysis, developing close reading skills, preparing students for the exam, and managing the workload of an AP* course.
-Participants will engage in writing and reading activities designed to cultivate the critical thinking skills necessary for student success in the AP* classroom and beyond.
+We will review teaching literary analysis and argument, developing close reading skills, preparing students for the exam, and managing the workload of an AP* course.
+Participants will engage in writing and reading activities designed to cultivate the critical thinking skills necessary for student success in the AP* class and beyond.
 We will participate in mock scoring sessions of the exam using current rubrics.
 Teachers with experience in the AP* program will review a variety of approaches to course structure, and they will gain numerous teaching strategies to add to their toolboxes.
-New AP* teachers will learn about the course requirements as well as various curriculum strategies and teaching techniques that will assist them in offering students a successful AP* English Literature and Composition course.
+New AP* teachers will learn about the course requirements as well as various instructional strategies and techniques that will assist them in offering students a successful AP* English Literature and Composition course.

 What to Bring:

-Participants should have texts they will utilize in their AP class available to them as they work to develop lesson plans and units aligned to the curriculum requirements and the AP* English Literature Course and Exam Description.
+• Participants should have texts they will utilize in their AP class available to them as they work to develop lessons, units, and year-long plans aligned to the curricular requirements and the AP* English Literature Course and Exam Description (CED).

 Goals: